Who is Betting on the Next Celebrity Death

 Celebrity death betting in the Internet age

-In an age where trash and poor taste can be saleable commodities it is perhaps inevitable that some bookmakers could be tempted to set odds for which of two royal figures will die first.
-So don’t be surprised if you come across a ‘deathmatch’ on the mybookie site in which the likelihood of the first death between Queen Elizabeth and Prince Phillip (before 31st December 2019) is quoted as the Queen +100 and Prince Phillip -140.
+In an age where trash and bad taste can be salable commodities, it is perhaps inevitable that some bookmakers may be tempted to set odds on which of the two royal figures they will die first.
+So don't be surprised if you come across a "death match" on the Mybookie page in which the probability of the first death between Queen Elizabeth and Prince Phillip before 31 December 2019 is stated as Queen + 100 and Prince Phillip -140.

-And this kind of ‘shock’ tactic can be amplified if the two opposing contenders have some kind of self-inflicted, and preferably ultra-decadent personal shortcomings (such as the worst forms of drug addiction) to make the gauging of the morbidity factor attaching to each far from straightforward.
-This kind of ‘contest’ brings up matches such as: Who will die first – Charlie Sheen or Magic Johnson?
-The odds given are Sheen at -200 and Johnson at +160.
-Sheen is six years younger, but Johnson (a former athlete) is taller and there are various lifestyle factors such as cocaine addiction, alcoholism, mental stability and more to weigh in the balance.
+And this kind of "shock" tactic can be amplified if the two adversaries exhibit some sort of self-inflicted and preferably ultra-cadent personal deficiency, like the worst forms of drug addiction, to make measuring the morbidity factor tied to each other anything but easy.
+Sheen is six years younger, but Johnson, a former athlete, is taller and there are several lifestyle factors that are in balance, including drug addiction, alcoholism, mental stability and more.

 A race to the gutter?

-Who knows where this trend may go when the commercial entity prepared to offer the worst in bad taste maybe stands to reap the most profit?
-But can you actually place a bet in an online casino on whether former public figures, now convicted sex offenders, like Bill Cosby or Rolf Harris will die in prison?
-Sure you can!
-With Cosby, for instance, you’ll get -450 that it will happen and +250 that it won’t happen.
+Who knows where this trend might go, if the commercial company willing to offer the worst in bad taste can perhaps make the biggest profit?
+But can you really bet in an online bet casino whether former public figures, now convicted sex offenders like Bill Cosby or Rolf Harris, will die in prison?
+Sure!
+With Cosby, for example, you get -450 that it will happen and + 250 that it won't.

-And if you really have the stomach for it, you can also bet on group death pools featuring characters bound together by a common thread.
-‘Alleged Sexual Deviants’ anybody?
-Yes, you can get real online casino odds on who’ll die first from: Subway Jared (+1000), Harvey Weinstein (+800), Jerry Sandusky (+600), Roman Polanski (+250), Bill Cosby (+100) and Jerry Lee Lewis (+150).
+And if you really have the stomach for it, you can also bet on group death pools containing characters connected by a common thread.
+'Alleged sexual deviants' anyone?
+Yes, you can get real online odds on who will die first: Subway Jared + 1000, Harvey Weinstein + 800, Jerry Sandusky + 600, Roman Polanski + 250, Bill Cosby + 100 and Jerry Lee Lewis + 150.

-All this asks the question of what bad taste really is.
-And though we may mostly feel fairly sure about that, this type of wager is not as far away from betting, for example, on fight sports as we might like to think.
-And perhaps, at the end of the day, it’s as much about taking responsibility for deciding your own personal limits rather than relying on a kind of shared public morality to do the job for you.
+All of this begs the question of what bad taste really is.
+And, while we may be pretty sure about that, this kind of bet is not as far from betting, say, on martial arts, as we might think.
+And, perhaps, at the end of the day, it's as much about taking responsibility for deciding one's own personal boundaries as relying on some kind of common public morality to get the job done for you.